The objective of this page is to assist users who find themselves deploying and/or managing Juju within an offline network.

 Configuring Juju for offline usage

-Once the auxiliary services have been set up and Juju has been configured to use those services Juju charms can be deployed.
+Once the auxiliary services have been set up and Juju has been configured to use those services Juju charmed operators can be deployed.
 This section describes how this is done.
-See Deploying charms offline.
+See Deploying charmed operators offline.

 Installing snaps offline